I2PC/xmipp/README.md

 6. Select the "Workspace" tab
 7. Navigate to the "CMake Tools" section
 8. Set the following options:
-    - "Cmake: Configure Args" add "-DCMAKE_PREFIX_PATH=CONDA_PREFIX" (replace CONDA_PREFIX with the value obtained previously)
+    - "Cmake: Configure Args" add `-DCMAKE_PREFIX_PATH=CONDA_PREFIX` (replace `CONDA_PREFIX` with the value obtained previously)
-    - "Cmake: Configure Args" add "-DCMAKE_SKIP_RPATH=ON"
+    - "Cmake: Configure Args" add `-DCMAKE_SKIP_RPATH=ON`
-    - "Cmake: Configure Environment" add: "Element: Python3_ROOT_DIR Value: CONDA_PREFIX" (replace CONDA_PREFIX with the value obtained previously)
+    - "Cmake: Configure Environment" add: `Element: Python3_ROOT_DIR Value: CONDA_PREFIX` (replace `CONDA_PREFIX` with the value obtained previously)
-    - "Cmake: Configure Environment" add: "Element: SCIPION_SOFTWARE Value: SCIPION_SOFTWARE" (replace SCIPION_SOFTWARE with the value obtained previousy)
+    - "Cmake: Configure Environment" add: `Element: SCIPION_SOFTWARE Value: SCIPION_SOFTWARE` (replace `SCIPION_SOFTWARE` with the value obtained previousy)
-    - "Cmake: Install prefix": /path-to/xmipp/dist (Absolute path)
+    - "Cmake: Install prefix": `/path-to/xmipp/dist` (Absolute path)
 9. Go to the CMake tab on the left.
 10. In "Pinned commands" add "Install"

 Once VS Code is set up, the Xmipp installation process can be launched though the newly pinned "Install" command.
 In addition, individual files or sub-projects may be compiled for quick assessment of code.

 ## Using Xmipp
 Xmipp is installed in the build directory located in the same directory where the xmipp script is located.
-To set all necessary environment variables and paths to all Xmipp programs, you can simply
+To set all necessary environment variables and paths to all Xmipp programs, you can simply run `source dist/xmipp.bashrc`.
-`source dist/xmipp.bashrc`

 ## Installation requirements
 ### Supported OS